DaveMcMartin/TiDVNetwork/readme.md

 # Axway Appcelerator End-of-Support Notice

 Axway announced [End-of-Support for the Titanium SDK](https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/) effective 1 March 2022.
-I stopped updating and supporting the TiPDF for iOS Titanium Module as of 1 March 2021.
+I stopped updating and supporting the DVNetwork for iOS Titanium Module as of 1 March 2021.
 The module is open source, so if you require more time to transition to a different platform, it can still be updated and customized to your needs.

 # Ti DVNetwork